exodusprime1337/Kubernetes-Cluster-Creator/README.md

 This playbook creates a single master node and any number of worker nodes automatically.
 It will automatically install the `Calico CNI` infrastructure.
 More will be added later.

-`Ingress` controller is not yet included but will be in the near future.
+`Ingress` controller can be installed as part of the kubernetes configuration settings.
+Set `install_ingress_nginx` to true in step 5 below.

-`Storage` is not included and will need to be configured by you. `Kadalu` will be included as an optional storage infrastructure in the future
+`Kadalu Storage` is available for use.
+Is is disabled by default and can be enabled in by setting `setup_kadalu_operator` to true in step 5 below.
+You can find more information about configuring Kadalu here: https://kadalu.io/docs/k8s-storage/devel/setup/

 ## Requirements
 ### Operating System